The Corona Pandemic Through the Eyes of Children and Adolescents – Sciencetimes

 Youth and young people in the era of the corona pandemic

 The young man interviewed said the long-term effects of the ‘closures’, ‘contact restrictions’ and ‘online schools’ experienced by the Corona generation would probably be seen in a few years.
 He says he’s a little better now, but there were times when he was very depressed.
 But now I like being at home.
 Our generation has already embraced that fact relatively quickly, as this is the time.”
-He said about the reality that Corona has changed.
+He said regarding the reality that Corona has changed.

 Fortunately, as of February 2022, Germany is planning to completely lift the quarantine policy, so these young people will be able to graduate normally.
-This young man dreams of a once-in-a-lifetime graduation party, and wants to experience a gap year for volunteering (the act of experiencing various activities such as volunteering, traveling, career exploration, and starting a business after taking a break from studies or for a while) are doing One of the painful lessons young people were forced to learn during the pandemic is that there is no such thing as a ‘perfect plan for a crisis’.
+This young man dreams of a once-in-a-lifetime graduation party, and wants to experience a gap year for volunteering (the act of experiencing various activities such as volunteering, traveling, career exploration, and starting a business following taking a break from studies or for a while) are doing One of the painful lessons young people were forced to learn during the pandemic is that there is no such thing as a ‘perfect plan for a crisis’.

 “We all have certain fears in certain situations, and we feel moderately anxious when looking into the future,” the young man said.
 Because we don’t know.
 Something might reappear, for example a new variant.
 Maybe we won’t be able to do what we want in the future.
 This kind of anxiety always dominates us,” he continued with a somewhat pessimistic interview.